Mehm3tAk1f/ai-bootcamp-exercises/SOLUTION.md

 3. **If you used AI tools (Copilot, ChatGPT, etc.), which parts did you use them for?** Be honest — this is not penalized.
 We want to understand your workflow.

 I used AI to seek help to solve the advanced levels.
-I use it as a mentor/reviewer to check my process and give me a hint when I am stuck.
+I use it as a mentor/reviewer to check my process, give me a hint when I am stuck, give me examples when I don't understand.
 I wrote all my codes, it was used as a guidence.

 ---